sridaranathiyappan/forumsri/RetailerMasterdocument.md

   - Customers are more classified using different Channels.

 ## Who creates Customer?
-Customers are created by Distributor, [Salesperson](Salesperson) & [Company Salesperson](Company Salesperson).
+Customers are created by Distributor, [Retailer](Retailer) & [Company Retailer](Company Retailer).
   1. Distributor can create customer using create option or import
-  1. Salesperson can create a new customer while visiting market.
+  1. Retailer can create a new customer while visiting market.
-  1. Company Salesperson can create customer using import option.
+  1. Company Retailer can create customer using import option.

 ## Use Story